Employment

 Complete Physical Ability Testing.

-- Physical ability course: (All Police Officer Trainee and Police Officer (VA & Out-of-State Laterals) must pass this testing.)
+- Physical ability course: (All sworn applicants must pass this course.)

-The test will consist of a timed 150-yard course that will measure stamina and cardiovascular fitness in the completion of various job related physical skills.
-The test simulates chasing a single suspect on foot, and encountering circumstances that could arise during the foot pursuit.
+The test will consist of a timed 150-yard course that will measure stamina and cardiovascular fitness in completing various job-related physical skills.
+The test simulates chasing a single suspect on foot and encountering circumstances that could arise during the foot pursuit.
 All obstacles must be successfully completed within 1:30 minutes or less.
 You must pass this test within two (2) attempts.
+If applicants are unable to climb the 5ft high wall in one try, they can bypass it and proceed with the rest of the course.

-- Sit on bench and listen to suspect description.
+- Sit on a bench and listen to the suspect's description.

 - Run 10 yards and crawl under an obstacle (24 inches high and 10 feet long).